 Contrary to what some recipes suggest, to make the best rendang you need good quality and fat-free beef meat.
 Beef chunks of topside, shin, or brisket are the popular option for the dish.

 Because of its long slow-cooking process, even the hard beef shin will become meltingly tender.
 And the spicy coconut milk will make the meat deliciously juicy.

 You can also use lamb or goat meat or chicken for rendang.
-If you use lamb or goat meat, you can cook exactly the same way as the beef rendang.
+If you use lamb or goat meat, you can cook exactly the same way as you cook with beef.

 The spices you need to make Indonesian beef rendang are ground cumin, ground coriander, chillies, and galangal.

-Note that in Indonesia, people use fresh red chillies and fresh galangal root.
+Note that in Indonesia, people use fresh red chillies and fresh galangal roots.

 As for herbs, you will need ginger, lemongrass, kaffir lime leaves, and turmeric leaf.